corda/samples/sendfile-Attachments/README.md

 * `sendAttachment`: send and sync the attachment between parties
   1. Uploading attachment from local
   2. Attaching the accachmentID to the transaction
-  3. Storing the attached file into attachment service at the conterparty's node (Automatically check if it already exists or not.
+  3. Storing the attached file into attachment service at the counterparty's node (Automatically check if it already exists or not.
 If it does, do nothing; if not, download the attached file from the conterparty.)

 * `downloadAttchment`: save the attachment file from node's serviceHub to local
   1. signing the attachment service in the node to download the file via attachmentID